1995 Football League Cup final: Background

 The final was held at Wembley Stadium.

+Bolton were appearing in their first final, they had previously reached the semi-finals during the 1976–77 Football League Cup.
 Liverpool were appearing in their seventh final.
 They had won four (1981, 1982, 1983, 1984) and lost two (1978, 1987).
-Bolton were appearing in their first final, they had previously reached the semi-finals during the 1976–77 Football League Cup.
 The last meeting between the two sides was on 13 January 1993, in a replay of their third round tie in the 1992–93 FA Cup.
 Bolton won the match 2–0.

 Despite their history in the competition, Liverpool manager Roy Evans, felt this would not count for anything in the final: "Our players haven't really got that much Wembley experience, certainly not in terms of finals.
 It will be good for us to have Ian Rush and John Barnes out there."
 Striker Rush had picked up a hamstring injury while playing for the Welsh national team against Bulgaria, but was expected to be fit.
 Midfielder Mark Kennedy would not feature in the final as he was ineligible.

 Bolton defender Alan Stubbs was confident Bolton could cause Liverpool problems: "I think if you look round the team we have got good quality everywhere and that's why we are doing so well, we have also got good players in reserve who can come in and do a job.
 We have played together for a long time and we are strong both mentally and physically this year.
 And if the forwards have not been scoring, the midfield and wingers have."